Generic Strategies for Chemical Space Exploration: Formal Framework

 \subsection{Chemical Graph Rewriting with the Double Pushout Approach}

 Molecules are always represented by connected graphs.
 Chemical reactions, however, more often than not, involve two or more interacting molecules as their ``input'' (educts) and there is no guarantee that the ``output'' (products) is connected.
 Thus we have to consider graph transformations that operate on not necessarily connected graphs.
 More precisely, we regard a graph $G$ here as a multiset $\{g_1, g_2,\dots, g_{\#G}\}$ of its $\#G$ connected components.
-All graphs are simple.
+All graphs are simple, i.e., without loops and parallel edges.
 Double and triple bonds are viewed as edge labels rather than multiple edges.

 Several abstract formalisms for graph transformation have been explored in the literature, see e.g.,~\cite{handbook1} for a detailed introduction.
 We found that the so-called Double Pushout (DPO) approach provides the most intuitive direct encoding of chemical reactions and the closest connection to the language of chemistry.
 A DPO transformation rule $p =(L\xleftarrow{l} K \xrightarrow{r} R)$ consists of three graphs $L$, $R$ and $K$ known as the left, right and context graph, respectively, and two graph morphisms $l$ and $r$ that determine how the context is embedded in the left and the right graph.
 The rule $p$ can be applied to a graph $G$ if the left graph $L$ can be found in $G$ and some additional consistency conditions are satisfied.
 This is modeled by the requirement that there is a \emph{matching morphism} $m : L\to G$ that describe how $L$ is contained in $G$.
 Intuitively, the copy of $L$ is replaced within $G$ by $R$ in such a way that the context $K$ is left intact, resulting in the transformed graph $H$.
 This operation, the derivation $G\xRightarrow{p, m} H$, is described in the framework of category theory by the requirement that the following commutative diagram exists: